Usage & Examples

 A small note on tooltips:

 Echo Chamber’s tooltip system is request based.
 Controls that support hovering will ask the root for a tooltip, and the root will handle the delay and drawing.
+So you just set the tooltip text on the control and move on with your life.

 Making the main panel do something useful